fedora-riscv/releng/docs/source/sop_create_release_signing_key.rst

 #.
 Wait a while for entropy.
 This can take several minutes.
 #.
 Grant key access to Fedora Account holders who will be signing packages and
    protect it with a temporary a passphrase.
-For example, ``CHANGEME``
+For example, ``CHANGEME.``

    ::